TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 #exercise[A slightly tiresome exercise, try to define `zip4` and `zipWith4` blind.]

 Haskell predefines till `zip7` and `zipWith7`.
 We are yet to see anything beyond `zipWith3` used in code, so this is more than enough.
 Also, if you truly need it, `zip8` and `zipWith8` are not that hard to define.

+#exercise(sub : "Tromino's Pizza III")[
+  Tromino's has introduced a new box of size 7 slices.
+Now they sell $3,5,7$ slice boxes.
+They still charge the box fees.
+So now given a number of slices, we still want to know the minimum number of boxes we can achive the order in.
+Create a list `minBoxPizza` such that if we can buy exactly `n` slices, the list displays  `Just` the minimum number of boxes the order can be achived in, and `Nothing` otherwise.
+The list is hence of type `[Maybe Int]`.

+]

 Another idea of dimension would be something that could join together two grids, something with type signature `zip2d :: [[a]] -> [[b]] -> [[(a,b)]]` and `zipWith2d :: (a -> b -> c) -> [[a]] -> [[b]] -> [[c]]`.
 ```